chavo1/tf-remote-backend/README.md

 # Terraform Atlas backend
 This repo containt an example how to create TF remote state with  TF "[null_resource](https://www.terraform.io/docs/provisioners/null_resource.html)".

-1. Fork the repo and clone it tou your environment.
+1. Fork the repo and clone it to your environment.
 2. Open "main.tf" and delete following rows:
 ```
 terraform {